g-male/darin-portfolio/content/capturing/product/demolition-company-paper-by-oligarchy.md

 postyear: "2022"
 contentdesc: product
 ---
 Lay-flat e-commerce shoot, and editing for DEMOLITION COMPANY by OLIGARCHY paper.

-Shot at the Knock Twice studio.
+Shot in the Knock Twice studio, Toronto.